We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 They are shiny, beautiful, and, more importantly, have some excellent features that I had no idea I was missing.
 One thing I didn’t realize was how often I would be wiping them down to clear off fingerprints, smudges, and other stains from food/water.

 Before doing any research, I’d rinse a paper towel in hot water and scrub wherever there was a smudge or stain.
 This method worked so-so but left behind ugly water streaks that looked worse than the mess I was cleaning in the first place.
 I knew there had to be a better way, and that’s when I began researching, talking to friends and family, and experimenting with the different methods I learned.

 After several weeks of trial and error, I came up with this method, which is the most effective way to clean stainless steel appliances without streaking.

 Cleaning stainless steel appliances is easy once you know the proper technique.
-Before jumping into the steps, check out the before and after photos of my dishwasher.
+But, before jumping into the steps, check out the before and after photos of my dishwasher.

 Here’s how you can get the same results in your kitchen.